Canberra Centre

-Canberra Centre is a large shopping centre located in the northern section of the Canberra City Centre, Australian Capital Territory, Australia, being the second largest centre in the Australian Capital Territory, behind Westfield Belconnen.
+The Canberra Centre, also known by the longer name Canberra Shopping Centre, is a large shopping centre located in the northern section of the Canberra City Centre, Australian Capital Territory, Australia, being the second largest centre in the Australian Capital Territory, behind Westfield Belconnen.
 It opened on 6 March 1963 as the Monaro Mall, becoming the first in Australia to contain three floors and be fully enclosed, though would later expand to cover a substantial outdoor component on Garema Place.
+The Canberra Centre spans six city blocks and has three skybridges.

 It was designated an Australian Capital Historic Site in 1997.
 It underwent a $220 million redevelopment and became the Canberra Centre in 1989.
-It was the first shopping centre in Canberra to have a car park operated by Car Park Ticket Machines.
-As at December 2020, Canberra Centre was 94,259 m² in size with over 403 retailers.
+It was the first shopping centre in Canberra to have a car park operated by ticket machines.
+As at December 2020, Canberra Centre was 94,259 m2 in size with over 403 retailers.